 Do you want to deepen your understanding of community engagement while connecting with other doctoral students from across the university?

 Through a generous gift from Bill and Inger Ginsberg, the Ginsberg Center offers a year-long leadership development opportunity for University of Michigan doctoral students.
-Ginsberg Graduate Academic Liaisons serve as connectors to their home departments, while deepening their knowledge and application of community engaged scholarship and practice.
+Ginsberg Graduate Academic Liaisons provide perspectives on their home departments, while deepening their knowledge and application of community engaged scholarship and practice.
 Graduate Academic Liaisons make a one-year commitment, renewable upon mutual agreement.

-Liaisons help broaden the Ginsberg Center’s capacity to support faculty in preparing students for community engagement through leading curricular and co-curricular workshops, developing curriculum, and integrating current research into Ginsberg Center materials and resources.
+Liaisons help broaden the Ginsberg Center’s capacity to support academic partners (faculty, staff and GSIs) in preparing students for community engagement through leading curricular and co-curricular workshops, developing curriculum, integrating current research into Ginsberg Center materials and resources, and supporting campus-community partnerships.
 In return, they are part of a community of practice centered around equitable community engagement.
-Liaisons learn and apply best practices, cultivate their leadership skills, form relationships with other students, faculty and community partners, and contribute to the Center's mission to support equitable campus-community partnerships in service to the public good.
+Liaisons learn and apply best practices, cultivate their leadership skills, form relationships with other students, faculty and community partners, and contribute to the Center's mission to support equitable campus-community partnerships in service to the public good

 The Ginsberg Graduate Academic Liaison program is part of part of the M-LEAD collaborative of leadership programs for students, and it is connected to M-LEAD's Collective Impact Framework and competencies.
 Participating in the Liaison program will help you to gain skills and knowledge of the following competencies: Building Relationships, Empathy, Facilitation, Feedback, Meaning-Making, and Self-Awareness.